All this from God, who reconciled us to himself through Christ,

 Truth and Reconciliation Commission National Events

-The fifth national Truth and Reconciliation Commission event is April 24-27, 2013, in Montreal, QC.
 The national events are opportunities to celebrate diversity and honour those touched by residential schools.
 They engage the public and provide education about the history of the residential schools system, the experience of former students and their families, and the ongoing legacies.

 The TRC national event in Saskatoon took place June 21-24, 2012.
 View the photo gallery.